bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/data-structures-structs/structs.md

-In Solidity, we can define our own custom data types in the form of *structs*.
+In Solidity, we can define custom data types in the form of *structs*.
 Structs are a collection of variables that can consist of different data types.

 ### Defining structs
-We define a struct with the `struct` keyword and a name (line 5).
-Inside curly braces, we can define its members, which consist of the variable names and their data types.
+We define a struct using the `struct` keyword and a name (line 5).
+Inside curly braces, we can define our struct’s members, which consist of the variable names and their data types.

 ### Initializing structs
 There are different ways to initialize a struct.